AT&T says HBO Max streaming service to launch in May for $15

-AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field of emerging rivals to Netflix.
+AT&T said Tuesday that its HBO Max streaming service will launch in May for $15 a month, joining a crowded field.

 The company has said HBO Max will become the “workhorse” for its video business as cord-cutting of traditional TV expands.
 It hopes to migrate people who pay for HBO in different ways today to the new platform.
 The service grew out of AT&T’s $81 billion purchase of Time Warner, which AT&T overhauled and rechristened WarnerMedia.

-Note: This story has been corrected to note that HBO Now is a service for people who don’t already subscribe to the HBO cable channel.